 Currently, the data collection is complete and analysis is underway with findings planned for presentation at upcoming conferences and publications.

 More on the research team

-Professor Anstey and her team conduct research into public health, in particular dementia risk reduction, the development of risk assessment tools and conducting risk reduction.
-Read more about their work here: [link to Kaarin’s profile] KAARIN’S PROFILE NEED UPDATE
+Professor Anstey and her team conduct research into public health, in particular dementia risk reduction and prevention and assessment tools for clinicians and consumers.
+Read more about her work here.